Easy spaghetti bolognese

-A classic Bolognese sauce still tastes great, no matter how simple.
+Everyone needs a basic spaghetti bolognese recipe that still tastes great, no matter how simple.
 Get that depth of flavour by cooking the sauce very gently until it’s super rich.
-This is designed to be a low cost recipe.
+This spag bol is designed to be a low cost recipe.

 Heat a large saucepan over a medium heat.
 Add a tablespoon of olive oil and once hot add the beef mince and a pinch of salt and pepper.
 Cook the mince until well browned over a medium-high heat (be careful not to burn the mince.
 It just needs to be a dark brown colour).
 Once browned, transfer the mince to a bowl and set aside.